 Let me walk you through some of the scientifically proven facts that will convince you to buy a clay curd setter now:

 Benefits of Curd Setter :

 How to Clean:

-For general and deep cleaning, allow the clay serving bowls to soak overnight in the sink in water mixed with baking soda.
+For general and deep cleaning, allow the earthen pot to soak overnight in the sink in water mixed with baking soda.
 Add 3 tablespoons of baking soda per liter of hot water.
 Wash the pot with a soft bristle brush or nonmetallic scrubbing pad.
 Do not use abrasive scouring powders because they will clog the pores and make the pot useless.
 Salt or ash can be used as a non-toxic alternative to chemical cleaners.
-Sprinkle salt or ash into the pot and scour it using a scouring pad.
+Sprinkle salt into the pot and scour it using a scouring pad.
 Rinse the pot with warm water and allow it to dry.

 If any mold forms during storage periods sprinkle baking soda inside the pot, then rinse with warm water using a brush to remove the mold.
 If clay pores become clogged, the pot should be cooked in boiling water for about 30 minutes.

 Never use soap or detergent because the porous nature of clay will absorb the soap.
 The detergent may leave an unpleasant soapy taste and this flavor will leach back into your next clay pot meal.

 After washing, make sure to store your earthenware in dry and well-ventilated areas.
 This will eliminate the risk of mold growth inside the pot.

 If bacterial growth is of concern, dry the pots in a 200°F oven for 30 minutes before storing in a cool, dry place.